xgess/thumbs_up/README.markdown

     u.vote_for(Car.find(2))
     u.voted_on?(Car.find(2)) #=> true

-Did the first user vote for or agains the Car with id = 2?
+Did the first user vote for or against the Car with id = 2?

     u = User.first
     u.vote_for(Car.find(2))